xerzo/telefication/README.txt

 *   Send email body as a Telegram notification.
 *   Display recipient email address in notifications.
 *   Send only Woocommerce detailed new order notification to Telegram.
+*   Use your own Telegram bot to get notifications directly.

 == Installation ==